yarinAl/MyShows/README.md

 ## ui

-- search by name - every keystroke, from second character, call api get to search (api+ui)
+- search add autocomplete from angular material

+- clicking on autocomplete show item, will navigate to show page

+- authentication api (access token & refresh token(node-cache) )

 - when going to previous page i want episodes from the same season i just entered the episode from season 1 press episode 1 --> go to episode 1 of first season